JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

 version of `true`, a program which does nothing but return 0.
 We capture this output with the extremely useful `readelf` utility.

-    /* Here is the ELF header, describing the overall metadata. */ ELF Header:
+This is the ELF Header at the start of the file, describing some basic metadata about the contained data.

+    ELF Header:
       Magic:   7f 45 4c 46 02 01 01 00 00 00 00 00 00 00 00 00
       Class:                             ELF64